MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/navigationview.md

 Navigation view is just one of several navigation elements you can use; to learn more about navigation patterns and other navigation elements, see the [Navigation design basics for Universal Windows Platform (UWP) apps](../layout/navigation-basics.md).

-For a code sample of how to build the nav pane pattern using SplitView and ListView, download the [XAML Navigation solution](https://github.com/Microsoft/Windows-universal-samples/tree/dev/Samples/XamlNavigation) from GitHub.
+Aside from using the NavigationView control, you can build your own nav pane pattern using SplitView and ListView.
+To see a sample implementation, download the [XAML Navigation solution](https://github.com/Microsoft/Windows-universal-samples/tree/dev/Samples/XamlNavigation) from GitHub.

 ## NavigationView parts
 The control is broadly subdivided into three sections - a pane for navigation on the left, and header and content areas on the right.